K-homological finiteness and hyperbolic groups: Preliminaries on boundaries of hyperbolic spaces

 and

 for all $x\in X$ and $\xi,\xi'\in \bd X$. \end{itemize} \end{fact}

-The small range for visual parameters is by no means optimal, and we have to allow for the possibility that visual metrics may exist for parameters outside of the small range - which is, in fact, what we did by considering the entire `cone' of visual metrics on $\bd X$.
+The small range for visual parameters is neither optimal, nor particularly natural, and we have to consider the entire `cone' of visual metrics on $\bd X$.
 Statements about visual metrics on $\bd X$ are sometimes proved by first dealing with visual parameters in the small range, and then extended by scaling (Fact~\ref{scaling lemma}).